Taxi and hire car industry reforms

 - Fairness Fund

-The reforms will be progressively implemented throughout 2018.
+The reforms have been progressively implemented throughout 2017 and 2018.